 One reason bone broth and collagen protein are so good for you is the amino acid profile of both.
 (The difference between the two is that bone broth contains collagen.
 But collagen protein isn’t necessarily bone broth.)

 And it’s this specific amino acid profile in bone broth that helps your own skin regenerate its collagen.
-This makes you more beautiful because the collagen in your skin will be stronger.
+This makes you more beautiful because it can help the collagen in your skin to be stronger.

 Unfortunately, the steaks and boneless chicken breast and bacon we eat doesn’t have that same profile of amino acids.

-But even if you don’t, you’re still going to have a very nutritious and delicious soup.
+But even if you just make the chicken soup, you’re still going to have a very nutritious and delicious soup.
 It’s got a good balance of protein and natural fat.
+This is truly the closest and best thing to homemade bone broth.
+But when you need soup for the whole family in under an hour, this is perfect.

 And at only 4 grams of carbs, it’s good for keto dieters.
 It’s also in line with Paleo lifestyles and other low-carb dietary concerns.